maintains the tradition of the New England Town Meeting Day and has

 original but failing foundation was replaced by a continuous concrete

 foundation.
-The entire structure was lifted about six feet off its foundation in
+The entire structure was lifted about eight feet off its foundation

 concrete walls poured.
 All Seasons Construction of Springfield was the general